 F = 1.44 / (4700 + 2 x 120000) x 0.1 x 10^-6

 In real life we will get around 55 Hz (depending on tolerance of components used) which is good enough for low power application like chargers, CFL lamps, table fans, tube lights, incandescent lamps etc.

-One important factor we should always take care is the duty cycle as mentioned before.
+One important factor we should always take care is the duty cycle.
 Getting 50 % duty cycle i.e. equal amount of ON and OFF time is very important for an inverter.

-We can witness from the oscilloscope that we are getting very close to 50 % duty cycle and we are also getting around 58Hz as per our calculation (good enough for 50/60Hz low power devices).
+We can witness from the oscilloscope that we are getting very close to 50 % duty cycle and also getting around 58Hz as per our calculation (good enough for 50/60Hz low power devices).

 Consequences if the duty cycle is not 50% for an inverter: